 Discovery of the Columbia

-In the 16th century, somewhere in the north of New Spain, in the mists of imagination and the heat of the desert, lay seven cities of legendary wealth.
+In the 16th century, somewhere in what is now the American Southwest, in the mists of imagination and the heat of the desert, lay seven cities of legendary wealth.
 These were unimaginably rich with turquoise, silver, gold, and furs, or so the Spanish conquistadors believed as they plundered, proselytized and steadily pushed deeper into the wilderness.
 By land and by sea, Spaniards pushed west and north across the land they called New Spain — present-day Mexico — searching for the fabulous wealth.

 Some 60 years after the first Spanish colonies were established in New Spain, Sir Francis Drake sailed from Plymouth, England, on Dec.
 13, 1577, with 100 men and three ships: the Pelican, Elizabeth, and Marigold.
 Officially, he planned to explore “Terra Australis Incognita,” the Unknown Land of Australia, as a possible site for colonization.
 He also planned to search for the western entrance to the Northwest Passage.
 Privately, he had Queen Elizabeth’s permission to loot any Spanish ships he might encounter.